athackst/publish-release-draft/README.md

-# Release draft publisher
+# Publish release draft

 This GitHub Action publishes the latest draft release for a repository.
-It is intended to be used with the Release Drafter so that you can automatically release on a scheduled cadence.
+It is intended to be used with the [Release Drafter](https://github.com/release-drafter/release-drafter) so that you can automatically release on a scheduled cadence.

 ## Usage